MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/index.md

 Using Product Visualize, sellers can show products to customers directly within their Dynamics 365 for Sales workflow and spatial and configuration notes are all saved directly within the associated sales opportunity.
 Since sales commonly requires more than just one individual, sellers can leverage session content directly in
-Microsoft Teams to improve internal collaboration to deliver customer-oriented solutions that are critical to accelerating the sales process.
+Microsoft Teams to improve internal collaboration and deliver customer-oriented solutions that are critical to accelerating the sales process.

 ### See also